 Always take heed of the flag system.
 Do not swim if the flag is red, and exercise extreme caution if a purple flag (indicating a marine pest) is flying.

-Yes, this list is not exhaustive but highlights the best beaches in Abu Dhabi open to tourists.
+Yes, this list is not exhaustive, but it highlights the best beaches in Abu Dhabi city open to tourists.

-Many more hotels, and residences have their own private beach frontage.
-We highlight several of these beachfront hotels here – including areas along Al Raha Beach, the Grand Canal (Between the Bridges), surrounding the Corniche and the old Tourist Club area.
+Many more hotels and residences have their own private beaches.
+We highlight several of these beachfront hotels here – including areas along Al Raha Beach, the Grand Canal (Between the Bridges), surrounding the Corniche, such a Emirates Palace and the old Tourist Club area.

 Take me back to the Abu Dhabi Travel Blog